Residential Projects

 The Kenya Mortgage Refinance Company will be mandated to issue bonds in capital markets.

-The State department of Housing has asked Parliament to allocate Sh6 billion for, among others, delivery of 500,000 low cost homes as well as formation of the Kenya Mortgage Refinance Company, a State-backed firm which will issue bonds in capital markets.
+The State Department of Housing has asked Parliament to allocate Sh6 billion for, among others, the delivery of 500,000 low-cost homes as well as the formation of the Kenya Mortgage Refinance Company, a State-backed firm that will issue bonds in capital markets.

-The department told legislators that Sh4 billion will be used in slum upgrading programme, while the balance will kick-start a project that seeks to deliver half a million low-cost homes by 2023.
+The department told legislators that Sh4 billion will be used for upgrading slums, while the balance will kick-start a project that seeks to deliver half a million low-cost homes by 2023.

 “We need Sh2 billion for delivery of the housing units.
 This money will also be used to restructure the National Housing Corporation and establish the Kenya Mortgage Refinance Company and set up the National Housing Development Fund,” Aidah Munano, the PS told the Transport Committee that was studying the Budget Policy Statement last month.